 Our Recomendations for your enjoyment of the number one selling seafood

-The most preferred method to thaw shrimp is to put them in a covered bowl and place in the bottom shelf of the refrigerator overnight.
+The most preferred method to thaw shrimp is to put them in a covered bowl and place in the bottom shelf of the refrigerator overnight for a good slow thaw.

 The next best way to thaw shrimp is to put them in a bowl of cold water until thawed.